EMC China Lab

 Test Method – Dust Chamber Test:

-1. Equipment Preparation: Place the device in a sealed test chamber (dust chamber) filled with talcum powder, a fine powder that simULates natural dust.
+1. Equipment Preparation: Place the device in a sealed test chamber (dust chamber) filled with talcum powder, a fine powder that simulates natural dust.
 The density and particle size of the talcum powder must comply with strict specifications.

 4. Testing Conditions: Use a vacuum pump or fan to keep the talcum powder suspended in the chamber, creating a dust fog environment.
 The test duration shall last for 8 hours.